owenblacker/javascript-impatient/README.md

-# _Modern JavaScipt for the Impatient_, by Cay S. Horstmann
+# _Modern JavaScript for the Impatient_, by Cay S. Horstmann

 This repo is me working through the exercises in this book, as I haven't used very much JavaScript since before FE toolchains and ECMAScript stuff existed.